-The cost of service revenues consists of costs primarily associated with network operations and related personnel, telephony origination and termination services provided by third party carriers and technology license and royalty expenses.
-Cost of service revenues for the three months ended December 31, 2006 increased \$1.2 million over the comparable period in the prior fiscal year because of expanded Packet8 network operations and additional third party carrier service charges attributable to growth in the Packet8 subscriber base.
-Cost as a percentage of service revenues decreased, however, due to the addition of multiple third party network service provider vendors.
-The use of multiple third party network provider vendors allowed us to re-negotiate pricing with the primary third party network service provider vendor and to route call traffic to the third party network provider vendor with the most favorable pricing.
+The cost of service revenues primarily consists of costs associated with network operations and related personnel, telephony origination and termination services provided by third party carriers and technology license and royalty expenses.
+Cost of service revenues for the three months ended June 30, 2007 decreased \$0.8 million over the comparable period in the prior fiscal year due to a reduction in pricing by third party network service vendors and our system for the use of multiple third party network provider vendors, which allows us to route call traffic to the third party network provider vendor with the most favorable pricing.